Meter Maid

 My husband used my handicap mother disabled parking ticket, without my mom to be with him.
 He had a hard time to find a parking spot.
 The permit was confiscated, he got a $ 40 fine and will be served a summons for court.
 How much fine he can get?

-Asked by Camelia over 11 years ago
+Asked by Camelia almost 12 years ago

 Since the permit was misused without your mothers knowledge and your husband used the permit to park in a "no parking area" to receive an exemption, the permit was seized.
 The misuse of the permit would have been investigated and if it found that it was misused he will be charged with its misuse under the Highway Traffic Act.
 He will receive a court notification and can face up to a $5000 dollar fine.